TudorGalatan/Data_Structures_and_Algorithms.cpp/README.md

-# Data_Structures_and_Algorithms.cpp
+# Data Structures and Algorithms in C++

-This is a personal project used to store the most fundamental data structures and algorithms, implemented in C++.
+This is a personal project used to store the most fundamental data structures and algorithms, implemented by me in C++.